Classification of qubit cellular automata on hypercubic lattices: Section C: Index Classification

 with $\mu$ an FDQC.
-Therefore shifts constitute the representatives of equivalence classes of automata $\mathscr{V}_p^s$ modulo FDQCs (FDQCs form a group under composition \cite{freedman2022group}).
-We establish the null shift $\tau^{\bm{0}}=\text{id}$ to represent the equivalence class of FDQCs in $ \mathscr{V}_p^s$ (no ancillary system is required).
+Therefore shifts constitute the representatives of equivalence classes of automata $\mathscr{V}_p^s$ modulo FDQCs.
+We establish the null shift (trivial evolution) $\tau^{\bm{0}}=\text{id}$ to represent the equivalence class of FDQCs in $ \mathscr{V}_p^s$ (no ancillary system is required).
 Indeed, $\bm \iota (\text{id})=\bm{1}$ implies that whether $\bm{\iota}(\alpha)=\bm{1}$ then $\alpha$ is an MFDQC.
-Viceversa, since shifting an algebra along a given direction is essentially a one-dimensional shift automaton - that we know is not an FDQC \cite{GNVW} - if $\alpha \in \mathscr{V}_p^s$ is an FDQC then, in compliance with Eq.~(\ref{shift_equiv}), it must be equivalent to a null shift, whose index is $\bm{1}$. \end{proof}
+Viceversa, since shifting an algebra along a given direction is essentially a one-dimensional shift automaton -- that we know is not an FDQC \cite{GNVW} -- if $\alpha \in \mathscr{V}_p^s$ is an FDQC then, in compliance with Eq.~(\ref{shift_equiv}), it must be equivalent to a null shift, whose index is $\bm{1}$. \end{proof}

 The hypothesis of von Neumann neighborhood allows for precise determination of the dimensions $d(\mathfrak q(\bm q))$ of the support algebras on the quadrants (Figure~\ref{fig:dimsupp}(A)).
-Moreover, the hypothesis of prime dimensions avoids the possible ambiguity illustrated in Figure~\ref{fig:dimsupp}(B).
-For instance, considering two QCAs $\alpha_1,\alpha_2 \in \mathscr{V}_{p^2}^2$ on $\Z^2$ with two qudits of prime dimension per site $\cA_{\bm{x}} \cong \cM_{p^2}$, they may give rise to non-isomorphic quadrants support algebras despite both having the same index $\bm{\iota}(\alpha_1)=\bm{\iota}(\alpha_2)=\bm{1}$.
+Moreover, the hypothesis of cells of prime dimension avoids the possible ambiguity illustrated in Figure~\ref{fig:dimsupp}(B).
+For instance, considering two QCA $\alpha_1,\alpha_2 \in \mathscr{V}_{p^2}^2$ on $\Z^2$ with two qudits of prime dimension per site $\cA_{\bm{x}} \cong \cM_{p^2}$, they may give rise to non-isomorphic quadrants support algebras despite both having the same index $\bm{\iota}(\alpha_1)=\bm{\iota}(\alpha_2)=\bm{1}$.
+Although we are unable to explicitly construct an automaton $\alpha_2$ that realizes support algebras as in the right panel of Figure~\ref{fig:dimsupp}(B), we cannot exclude its existence.
+In other words, when the dimension of cells is nonprime, items~\textit{1.} and~\textit{3.} of Lemma~\ref{lem:lemmas} fail, potentially allowing for a broader range of dynamics.